cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 # Sequential Analysis

-The study of the influence of the number of particles was done using the `homogeneous7` problem while the rest was done using the `CTS2_1` benchmark.
+The study on the influence of the number of particles was done using the `homogeneous7` problem while the rest was done using the `CTS2_1` benchmark.
 The data recorded in the `csv` files can be viewed using `column`: